Shopify/polaris/src/components/DatePicker/README.md

 ### Default date picker

-Use when merchants need to select a date range close to today (today is the default starting position for the date picker).
+Use when merchants need to select a single day close to today (today is the default starting position for the date picker).

 ```jsx
 function DatePickerExample() {